How To Create A Brand

 Get a Logo and Other Visual Elements

-Now that you have a sense of your brand purpose, personality, and audience, you can go ahead with the creation of an awesome logo.
+Now that you have a sense of your brand purpose, personality, and audience, you can create a fantastic logo.
 During that process, you’ll also come up with the fonts and color scheme you’ll use for your brand.

 Create a Logo

 Before you can sit down and create a logo, you’ll need to figure out what font, colors, and images match your brand’s personality.
 You can sit down for a brainstorming session, build a mood board, or research your competitors to get inspiration.
-If you prefer to leave it to a professional, you can work with a graphic designer instead.
+You can work with a graphic designer if you prefer to leave it to a professional.

 After that, it’s time to reflect on the style of logo you want, such as:

-- Trendy: Use the leading trends to link your logo with the current time period and mindset
+- Trendy: Use the leading trends to link your logo with the current period and mindset

 - Timeless: Think classic styles that feel ageless and endlessly sophisticated